Key To Employee Advocacy Program Success

-Employee advocacy is gaining momentum in many industries.
+Employee advocacy is gaining momentum in many industries and having a successful employee advocacy program is becoming more important.
 With over 217 million people turning to social media to keep up with current events, it is important for brands to have an active social media presence.
 As organic reach and trust of social media posts declines, it is essential businesses think about new social media strategies strategically.

 Employee advocacy is one way brands can differentiate and gain a competitive advantage on social.
 Employee advocacy leverages the strength, trust, and network of your employees to deliver branded messages.
 With 76% of consumers surveyed saying they are more likely to trust content shared by their network (people they know) versus content shared by brands, it is easy to see why employee advocacy is gaining traction with enterprise companies.